FVSoftwareDeveloper/TicketSystemBackend/README.md

 for connections to postgres databases you need to make php driver extension available to do that going to your php installation path (php\php7\php.ini) and uncomment the following extension

-$ By Defaul comes like this
+$ By Default comes like this

 ;extension=pdo_pgsql